Influence of graphene on the electronic and magnetic properties of an iron(III) porphyrin chloride complex: Results

-This molecular orbital perspective is reflected in the MO diagram of the complex \ce{[Fe^{III}(P)(Cl)]} calculated with Gaussian basis sets, where the d orbitals span a range of ca. 6 eV (OPBE/CP(PPP):def2-TZVP).
+This molecular orbital perspective is reflected in the MO diagram of the complex \ce{[Fe^{III}(P)(Cl)]} calculated with Gaussian basis sets, where the $d$ orbitals span a range of ca. 6 eV (OPBE/CP(PPP):def2-TZVP).
 The predicted splitting and orbital occupation pattern results purely from the choice of methodology, i.e. chiefly the density functional and basis set.
-On the other hand, in calculations with plane-wave basis sets it is quite common to vary the Hubbard U term to understand the correlation effect arising from the localized $d$ orbitals on materials.
-Figure \ref{Fe-P_bands} shows schematic electronic structures predicted with pure GGA and GGA+$U$ for \ce{[Fe^{III}(P)(Cl)]} adsorbed on a graphene (8$\times$8) sheet.
+On the other hand, in calculations with plane-wave basis sets it is quite helpful to gain insight into understanding the correlation effect arising from the localized $d$ orbitals by varying the Hubbard $U$ term. \cite{Song_2015} Figure \ref{Fe-P_bands} (a) and (b) show schematic electronic structures predicted with pure GGA and GGA+$U$ for \ce{[Fe^{III}(P)(Cl)]} adsorbed on a graphene (8$\times$8) sheet.
 The relative energies of each state are based on the results of the orbital projected densities of states.
+For comparison, the OPBE/CP(PPP):def2-TZVP electronic structure (Fig. \ref{Fe-P_bands} (c)) is also depicted, wherein all energy states are adjusted relative to the spin down $d_{xy}$ orbital, aligned with the energy level of the corresponding orbital in (b).

-Starting with the pure GGA prediction we find that aside from the non-bonding Fe $d_{xy}$ orbitals, the Fe 3$d$ orbitals are strongly mixed (i.e., hybridized) with N 2$p$ and Cl 3$p$ character.
+Starting with the pure GGA prediction, we find that aside from the non-bonding Fe $d_{xy}$ orbitals, the Fe 3$d$ orbitals are strongly mixed (i.e., hybridized) with N 2$p$ and Cl 3$p$ character.
 They hence form bonding and anti-bonding orbitals (i.e., one-electron states) as marked in Figure \ref{Fe-P_bands}.
-In the spin-up manifold, all Fe 3$d$ orbitals are occupied except one $\sigma$-type anti-bonding orbital composed of Fe $d_{x^2-y^2}$ and N $p_{x/y}$ character.
+In the spin-up manifold, all Fe 3$d$ orbitals are occupied except one $\sigma$-type antibonding orbital composed of Fe $d_{x^2-y^2}$ and N $p_{x/y}$ character.
 In the spin-down manifold, the only occupied orbital with significant iron contributions is the Fe $d_{xy}$ orbital that cannot mix significantly with porphyrin and chloride orbitals.
 As a result, the calculated total spin moment is 3.0 $\mu_{B}$/cell, close to an intermediate spin configuration of $S=3/2$.
-This is not the experimentally determined spin state for the system~\cite{kintner_1991}, therefore appropriate corrections for handling correlation effects in the system need to be considered.
+This spin state is however not the experimentally determined spin state for the system,~\cite{kintner_1991} therefore appropriate corrections for handling correlation effects in the system need to be considered.